 This incredible meatloaf refrigerates beautifully!
 Store in an airtight container or wrap well with aluminum foil and it’ll last for 3 to 4 days in your fridge.

-You can also freeze either a whole cooked meatloaf, or leftover meatloaf!
-Wrap the cooled meatloaf well with plastic cling film, place in a freezer bag or airtight container and freeze for up to 3 months for the best quality.
+You can also freeze either a whole cooked meatloaf or leftover meatloaf!
+Wrap the cooled meatloaf well with plastic cling film, place in a freezer bag or airtight container, and freeze for up to 3 months for the best quality.
 Read more in my freezing meatloaf guide!

 Definitely!
 If you don’t prefer beef, you can try making this recipe with turkey!
 Be sure not to overcook the meatloaf (you want turkey to reach a temperature of 165°F (74°C) to be safe to eat) so it doesn’t dry out.